sopoforic/gamest_plugins_diablo_iii/README.md

 [DiabloIIIReporterPlugin]
 # Your user name from your Battle.Net profile URL.
 If your Battle.Net user name
 # in the launcher is listed as GamestUser#1234, then put GamestUser-1234 here.
+# This option is required.
 #
 # user_name = GamestUser-1234

 # The ID of the hero whose paragon level you wish to track.
+This option is
+# required.
 #
 # hero_id = 123456789

+# By default, this plugin determines which game is running based on the
+# executable path.
+This can fail if your executable has an unexpected filename
+# or if another game has the same filename.
+In that case, set the user_app_id
+# to the number displayed when gamest is detecting the game, and this plugin
+# will activate only for that app.
+#
+# user_app_id = 123

+# Record this plugin's reports to the database as status updates.
+#
+# add_status_updates = True

 # How often to send notifications, in milliseconds.
 The default is once per
 # hour.